|

 son Peter Glenville, a childhood friend of Godfrey’s youngest daughter

-Peggie (1912–2001), later became a well-known film director (“The
+Peggie (1912–2001), later became a well-known film director (The

-Together, Glenville and Godfrey wrote If You Come From Yorkshire (By Gum,
+Leonard Cooke) (1915); If You Come From Yorkshire (By Gum,

 Tha’s Reet Up T’Mark) (1916); Soldiers Like It (1918);